Scientific Name

 Origin

 Kalanchoe orgyalis is native to southern and southwestern Madagascar.
-It grows as a xerophytic bush on rocks and various soils.
+It grows as a xerophytic bush on rocks and various types of soil.

 Description

-Kalanchoe orgyalis is a succulent shrub with stout, erect, much-branched stems with fleshy, ovate leaves that fold upward from the middle.
-It slowly grows and can reach up to 6.6 feet (2 m) in height but is usually seen as a smaller plant.
-The stems and leaves are densely covered with characteristic short hairs, resulting in a glabrous appearance.
-The leaves are bronze to gray on the underside, while the top side is felted with fine cinnamon-colored hairs that eventually age to the same color as the lower surface.
-They are petiolate, measuring up to 6 inches (15 cm) long and 4 inches (10 cm) wide.
+Kalanchoe orgyalis is a succulent shrub with stout, erect, much-branched stems that bear fleshy, ovate leaves that fold upward from the middle.
+It slowly grows and can reach a height of up to 6.6 feet (2 m), but is usually seen as a smaller plant.
+The stems and leaves are densely covered with characteristic short hairs, often very appressed, resulting in a glabrous appearance.
+The leaves are bronze to gray on the underside, while the upper surface is felted with fine cinnamon-colored hairs that eventually age to the same color as the lower surface.
+They can measure up to 6 inches (15 cm) in length and 4 inches (10 cm) in width, and are attached to the stem by a petiole that can reach a length of 0.6 inches (1.5 cm).

 The bright yellow flowers appear in terminal clusters at the branch tips from late winter to early spring.